BruceEckel/WinterTechForum-hugo/content/index.md

 ***

+- *I wanted to let you know how much I thoroughly enjoyed the week I spent in Crested Butte for the WTF conference.
+Thanks for helping to organize such a wonderful conference and bringing together such a great group of people.
+It was exciting to see how a group left unto themselves, can self organise and set out on a meaningful course.
+This spirit of the event really resonated with me and I'm looking forward to continuing this journey thoughout the year.* -- Will Mooney

 - *The WTF took me to places I never imagined I would go; intellectually, emotionally, career-wise, and geographically.
 The power of this tiny thing is immeasurable.* -- Andrew Harmel-Law, Tech Principal at ThoughtWorks

 - *I'm still stunned by how impactful WTF is ... each year I walk away with a sense of knowing what I need to focus on that will help make an impact on my team and our projects.* -- Matt Brandt, Mozilla